Peike Li · Thoughts

 Three labs.
 Same phrase.
 Different problems.

-But “time-aware LLM” is also the title of a completely different research line.
-Dhingra et al. (TACL 2022) used it to mean a model that knows what was true in 2017 versus what is true in 2026 — the knowledge-cutoff problem.
-A 2025 survey, It’s High Time, frames it as a program for tracking fact decay, event ordering, and temporal expressions.
-Different clock.
-The unit is years.
+The phrase “time-aware LLM,” though, has been around in other research lines for a while.
+Going back to 2022, a TACL paper by Dhingra and colleagues used the phrase for a model that knows what was true in 2017 versus what is true today — the knowledge-cutoff problem.
+A 2025 survey called It’s High Time treats it as a research program for tracking fact decay, event ordering, and temporal expressions.
+The time scale here is years, not milliseconds.

-Then late 2025, TicToc-v1 coined a third one: “temporal blindness.”
-Their target was the agent loop — does the agent know that two hours passed between your message at 9 AM and its tool call at 2 PM?
-Usually no. The finding that matters: just dropping timestamps into the prompt nudged accuracy from ~50% to ~65%, then plateaued.
+In late 2025, the TicToc-v1 paper coined another phrase: “temporal blindness.”
+The concern this time is the agent loop — does the agent register how much wall-clock time has passed between your message and its tool call?
+Usually not.
+The finding worth pausing on is that adding timestamps into the prompt only moves agent-alignment accuracy from about 50% to about 65%, and then it stops.
 Prompting can’t fix it.
-The architecture has to be retrained.

-Three labs.
+Three research camps.
 Three meanings of the same phrase.
 None of them cite each other.
-People keep treating the overlap as coincidence.

 II · THE THREE CLOCKS